hina-saif64/advanced_ids/README.md

 ## ⚠️ Disclaimer

-This tool is for authorized security monitoring only.
-Unauthorized access to computer networks is illegal.
-Always ensure you have proper authorization before deploying this IDS on any network.
+Advanced Python IDS is intended solely for authorized network security monitoring, deployments, defensive testing, and educational purposes.

+You must have explicit permission from the network owner or authorized administrator before deploying or testing this tool on any system or network.

+Users are responsible for ensuring that their use of this software complies with all applicable laws, regulations, and organizational security policies.

+This project is provided "as is", without warranties of any kind.
+The developer assumes no responsibility for misuse, unauthorized deployment, or any damage resulting from the use of this software.

+Use this tool responsibly and only within environments you are authorized to monitor.

 ## 📞 Support